-North America is home to the oldest mountain range in the world, the Appalachian Mountains.
-North America is the world’s main source of information about geologic periods.
-The United States alone has been a source of more dinosaurs than any other modern country.
+North America is home to the oldest mountain range in the world, the Appalachian Mountains, which run parallel to the continent's east coast from the U.S. state of Alabama up to Canada.
+North America is also a major source of information about geologic periods.
+More dinosaur fossils have been unearthed in the United States alone than in any other modern country.